sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

 2. Open “RUN.py” in the main dir
 3. Set  input image folder path  to “ImageDir” (the images must be  .jpg format)
 4. Set output image folder to “OutFolder”
 5. (Optional) Set “ClassificationConsistancyThresh” to 0 if you interesting in class agnostic segmentation, or to 0.65 if you are interested in getting the best results on COCO panoptic.
-The “ClassificationConsistancyThresh”  parameter determines how consistent the segment category prediction must be in order for the segment to be accepted.filter segment with hard to determined categories.
+The “ClassificationConsistancyThresh”  parameter determines how consistent the segment category prediction must be in order for the segment to be accepted.
 6. Run “RUN.py”  results will appear in the OutFolder path (This scripts should run without change with the sample data included.)
 ## What does this do